iainmck29/portf-coding-challenge/README.md

 - Consider how this may be expanded in the future, and which components may be re-usable as the application grows.
 - We prefer to utilise functional React with Hooks, over class-based React, however, this is not a dealbreaker.
 - You do not need to build a date-picker yourself, there are many open source ones available!
+- Don't just commit all your work in one go, do lots of small commits!

 ## Assumptions